Sensitivity of neutron drip lines and neutron star properties to the symmetry energy: Liquid drop model

 Figure\,\ref{fig:lightchart} shows the probability that a particular nucleus will be bound within the compressible LDM.
 The label for each nucleus is present on the chart when the probability is greater than 0.5.
-For calculating the probability, we generate 1,000 energy density functionals from the posterior probability distribution obtained from combining nuclear experiment, nuclear theory, and astrophysical observations in Refs.\ \cite{Lim2018,lim19e}.
-Then we construct mass tables according to the compressible liquid drop model with neutron skins.
 The shell energy corrections are sufficiently strong that the neutron dripline from Ar to Ti is completed when $N=50$.
-Recent calculations \cite{stroberg21} from state-of-the-art ab initio techniques predict that only calcium isotopes will have a neutron drip line when $N=50$ with the probability less than 2/3.
+Recent state-of-the-art \emph{ab initio} calculations~\cite{stroberg21} predict that, in the Ar–Ti region, only the calcium isotopes have a neutron drip line beyond \(N=50\), with a probability between one-third and two-thirds.
 Other light nuclei ($Z<26$) studied in Ref.\ \cite{stroberg21} have a neutron dripline below $N=50$.
 On the other hand, our results predict that the probabilities for the existence of $N=50$ are 0.956, 0.998, 1.0, 1.0, and 1.0 for $^{18}$Ar, $^{19}$K, $^{20}$Ca, $^{21}$Sc, and $^{22}$Ti respectively.
 The density functional approach \cite{neufcourt19}, however, predicts that both Sc and Ti have more than 50 neutrons at their driplines.
-This raises important questions about the interplay of shell effects arising from spin-orbit coupling and correlations among valence neutrons that can be addressed through experimental investigations of neutron driplines.